 SPREAD THE AWARENESS.
-PURCHASE THE A "SOLVE THE CRUEL MYSTERY" WRISTBAND.
+PURCHASE A "SOLVE THE CRUEL MYSTERY" WRISTBAND, OFFICIAL WALK TO END LUPUS NOW T-SHIRT OR THE PAW-ER PET BANDANA NOW!
 Order Here!

 You can also shop and Amazon will donate to the LFA-Texas Gulf Coast Chapter.
 Details below: